raspberrypilearning/amazing-image-identifier/en/step_2.md

 --- /task ---

 The script may take several minutes, or more, to complete the setup, depending on the speed of your computer and your internet connection.
 While this is happening, it will display a lot of messages.
 You don't need to worry about reading those — they're mostly just the program telling you what it's doing.
-You will know the peofem has completed its work when you get a new line on which you can enter commands in your terminal.
+You will know the program has completed its work when you get a new line on which you can enter commands in your terminal.
 You'll then be ready to move on with the rest of the project.

 --- /collapse ---